crisfervil/NodExpenses/README.md

 npm start
 ```

-Open your prefered browser and navigate to localhost and port 3000
+Open your preferred browser and navigate to localhost on port 3000

 [http://localhost:3000](http://localhost:3000)